vista-art/fragmentcolor/docs/api/geometry/vertex/pbr.md

-A vertex built with `Vertex::pbr(pos)` alone renders the same way [`Scene::load`](https://fragmentcolor.org/api/scene/scene/load) renders a glTF primitive that carries only POSITION — face-normal computation, UV defaults, vertex tint, and tangents all collapse to the values the loader falls back to.
+A vertex built with `Vertex::pbr(pos)` alone renders the same way [`Scene::load`](https://fragmentcolor.org/api/scene/scene/load) renders a glTF primitive that carries only POSITION.
+Face-normal computation, UV defaults, vertex tint, and tangents all collapse to the values the loader falls back to.
 Useful for building PBR meshes by hand without spelling out every default attribute.